Replit vs Figma: The Complete Comparison Guide

 Use Case Scenarios

-Scenario 1: Rapid MVP Development
+Scenario 1: Startup MVP Validation

 You're a startup founder who needs to validate a product idea quickly with a working prototype that real users can test.
+Time is critical because you're preparing for investor meetings in two weeks and need to demonstrate traction with actual user data, not just static mockups.
+Your technical resources are limited, and you need to move fast without hiring a full development team.

 Winner: Replit

-Scenario 2: Design System Development
+Scenario 2: Enterprise Design System Development

 Winner: Figma

-Scenario 3: Internal Tool Development
+Scenario 3: Internal Operations Dashboard

 Winner: Replit

-Scenario 4: User Interface Design Iteration
+Scenario 4: Product Feature Design Exploration

 Winner: Figma